odedstein/sgi-introduction-course/011_subdivision/011_subdivision.md

 Now that we have placed the new, green vertices, we need to move the old, red vertices to produce a smooth subdivision scheme.
-Remember, if we do not do this, out subdivision is a simple upsampling procedure that adds vertices to our surface without actually changing its appearance.
+Remember, if we do not do this, our subdivision is a simple upsampling procedure that adds vertices to our surface without actually changing its appearance.
 We move an interior red vertex to the following weighted average of its own